Jakarta court: Extremist cleric sentenced to death

 Indonesia fighters have also appeared in ISIS propaganda.

-Indonesia has long struggled with domestic terrorist groups, particularly Jemaah Islamiyah, which claimed responsibility for 11 attacks between 2000 and 2010, including the deadly 2002 Bali bombings, which left more than 200 people dead and hundreds injured, many of them tourists.
+The southeast Asian country has long struggled with domestic terrorist groups, particularly Jemaah Islamiyah, which claimed responsibility for 11 attacks between 2000 and 2010, including the deadly 2002 Bali bombings, which left more than 200 people dead and hundreds injured, many of them tourists.

 Jemaah Islamiyah's capabilities have been steadily eroded by a concerted counter-terrorism effort since 2009.